 It is known that the palace was built between 293-305 AD, which allows us to associate the palace with the ruling emperor of that tetrarchy, specifically the one in charge of the western part of the empire: Maximianus Herculius.

-This is why the Cercadilla Palace is also known as the Palace of Maximianus Herculius.
 The date on which Cercadilla was built is known thanks to the stratigraphic sequence, both the relative dating of the sequence itself and the pottery and coins recovered from the foundations of the palace, and above all because an inscription has been found in a thermal bath, all of these information make it possible to date the construction of the monument.

 According to archaeological experts such as Rafael Hidalgo Prieto, the Palace may have been built for three reasons; firstly, the possibility that the Cordovan complex was constituted as a private villa; secondly, that it was the seat of the governor of Betica or the vicarius Hispaniarum and, finally, that it was built expressly or used at a second time as an episcopal palace, linked especially to the figure of Osius, bishop of Cordoba and advisor to Constantine.
 Nevertheless, authors like El Housin Helal Ouriachen defends that studies of archeologists like Rafael Hidalgo could be wrong.
 Ouriachen explains that Osius did not had a sedentary action in Corduba because his task was to represent the religious interest of the State policy in every place of the Empire.
 Even further, to Christianize the Empire on that specific area (Corduba) was not an accurate process to make.
 This author criticizes the studies that were made under the theoretical corpse of Cordoban archeology and explains that a more flexible and less historiographic and economic interest subordinate is necessary.